 Research also shows that the expected return of a credit bond is related to its yield and expected capital appreciation (forward rate).
-In particular, the larger the differences in expected returns among bonds of different credit quality-as reflected, for instance, in credit spreads-the larger the expected credit premium.
-Exhibit 3 shows the reliable relation between credit spreads and credit premiums in the US and in other developed markets.
+In particular, the larger the differences in expected returns among bonds of different credit quality as reflected, for instance, in credit spreads-the larger the expected credit premium.
+Exhibit 3 shows the reliable relation between credit spreads and credit premiums in the US from 1976 to 2020.
 Using this information from current yield curves, we can also dynamically vary the credit quality of our strategies to pursue higher expected returns.